CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

 |moderate| |FA| Using Labels Instead of Layer Symbology
 -------------------------------------------------------------------------------

-In many cases, the location of a point doesn't need to be very specific.
-For example, most of the points in the ``places`` layer refer to entire towns or suburbs, and the specific point associated with such features is not that specific on a large scale.
+In many cases, such as point datasets associated with places (e.g., cities, provinces, countries, etc.), the location of a point doesn't need to be very specific.
+The points in the ``wild_species`` layer refer to specific locations, however, you may work with datasets for towns, suburbs, etc., where the specific point associated with such features is not specific on a large scale.
 In fact, giving a point that is too specific is often confusing for someone reading a map.

 To name an example: on a map of the world, the point given for the European Union may be somewhere in Poland, for instance.
 To someone reading the map,